Knowledge VS Wisdom: 5 Differences Between Each

 Knowledge is absorbed.
 You can watch, listen, or read and gain knowledge.
 On the other hand, wisdom requires action.
 You need to put the knowledge you have gained to the test.

-You need to use judgment and draw conclusions and then change your behavior accordingly.
-You can't gain wisdom without actively experiencing something for yourself.
+You need to use judgment, draw conclusions, and then change your behavior accordingly.
+You can't gain wisdom without actively experiencing something.

 Which is Better… Knowledge or Wisdom?

-It can be difficult to determine whether knowledge or wisdom is better.
+It can be challenging to determine whether knowledge or wisdom is better.
 It will all depend on the situation.
 Many people go through life without wisdom.
-But everyone has a certain amount of knowledge.
+But everyone has a certain amount of expertise.

-You need to consider, however, that a person with just knowledge may still be making the same mistakes at fifty that they made at twenty.
-Those with wisdom learn from their mistakes, analyze the situation and try something different.
+However, you need to consider that a person with just knowledge may still be making the same mistakes at fifty that they made at twenty.
+Those with wisdom learn from their mistakes, analyze the situation, and try something different.
 In the end, wisdom makes for a smoother life.

 Final Thoughts on Knowledge vs Wisdom

-If you would like to learn more about either knowledge or wisdom, check out these 73 quotes to inspire learning and increase wisdom.
-Remember: life is a time of endless growth and there is a lot to be discovered.
+To learn more about either knowledge or wisdom, check out these 73 quotes to inspire learning and increase wisdom.
+Remember: life is a time of endless growth, and there is much to discover.

 By striving for wisdom, we can find more room within ourselves to increase our knowledge and make that knowledge worth learning.
 Wisdom is what we all seek in the end.